Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 Sweeping IS from Deir Ezzor would not be easy.
 IS “has already fashioned Deir Ezzor into a fortress,” as Arterbury writes, and as can be seen in the picture above.
 In June, the New Syrian Army (NSyA), a Pentagon-supported armed group, drawn from Syrian rebels who operated in eastern Syria, who now only fight IS, attempted to take al-Bukamal and to effectively cut the caliphate in half.
 It turned into a debacle.
 As so often before, the narrow counterterrorism focus had thwarted U.S. counterterrorism efforts, and while nothing is done to limit the pro-Assad coalition’s ability to commit mass-homicide this dynamic will remain in place.

-Still, using local troops who know the terrain and know IS to defeat IS is the way forward, and as Arterbury notes this would also provide territory on which to protect the Syrian opposition and allow them to construct an alternate governing structure.
+Still, using local troops who know the terrain and know IS is the way to defeat IS, and as Arterbury notes this would also provide territory on which the Syrian opposition could construct an alternate governing structure—if provided adequate, enduring protection by the U.S. and her allies.
 If the opposition had this meaningful hand to play in negotiations, the Assad tyranny might be forced to engage in the peace process in something like good faith, which could at long last yield a settlement that ends the bloodshed in Syria and the terrorist menace that the conflict sustains.